marinasatsyk/DARDEMarina_P14_modal_lib/README.md

 ```

-In this example isEmployeeCreated, toggleEmployeeCreated are the names of variable and function you choice.
+In this example MyVariableName, MyFunctionName are the names of variable and function you choice.

 C. Then you declare the modal component into your react component